A-Z guide to waste

 Batteries - Portable batteries can be taken to the battery collection points located in all libraries, Portland Building C floor, Psychology Building foyer, L2 Stores, Arts Centre, Computer Science Building, Clinical Sciences Building and King's Meadow reception.
 Large automotive or industrial batteries should be treated as hazardous waste.

-Bicycles - Unwanted bikes can be donated to Framework's Bicycle Club.
-Wherever possible, bikes are recycled and passed on to a new owner; bikes that are past the point of saving are used for parts.
+Bicycles - Unwanted bikes can be donated to Ridewise or Nottingham Bikeworks - both are not-for-profit organisations.
+Wherever possible, bikes are refurbished and used to support the projects; bikes that are past the point of saving are used for parts.

-Books - Books of all types can be donated to the University’s Bookcrossing zone in the Portland Building, Hallward Library or Dearing Building either by leaving books in the donation box provided or by contacting the project administrator.
+Books - Books of all types can be donated to the University’s Bookcrossing zones located in Portland Building, Hallward Library, Dearing Building and James Cameron-Gifford Library, either by leaving books in the donation box provided or by contacting the project administrator.
 Books can also be donated in bulk to Better World Books to raise funds for literacy projects.

-Brochures - Please use the mixed recycling bins.
+Brochures and catalogues - Please use the mixed recycling bins.

 Cardboard - Please use the mixed recycling bins.
 For large amounts of cardboard, please flatten any boxes and leave them in the designated area of your building to be collected by cleaning staff.